-Choosing a motor is the heart of a conversion, and it has far-reaching consequences, but the first thing to say is that you can’t choose a motor in isolation from the rest of the system design.
+Choosing a motor is the heart of an electric car conversion, and it has far-reaching consequences, but the first thing to say is that you can’t choose a motor in isolation from the rest of the system design.
 The amount of power delivered by the motor depends not only on the motor but also the battery and its ability to deliver the power.
-This in turn in conjunction with the vehicle’s weight will impact the performance and range between charges.
+This in conjunction with the vehicle’s weight will impact the performance and range between charges.
 Change one and it affects the other.
 They all will affect the cost of the conversion.
-There is also the matter of where everything can be fitted, as R-EVs, it is safe to say, were never designed for a mass of batteries.
+There is also the matter of where everything can be fitted, as Retro-EVs, it is safe to say, were never designed for a mass of batteries.

 Start thinking torque